 - Confirms with Building Standards staff that a building permit is required.
 Confirms with development Planning Staff whether or not Site Plan Approval is required. - Arranges for a pre-review with Cultural Services staff to confirm whether the proposed work requires a Heritage Clearance Letter or a Heritage Permit. - Obtains Heritage Clearance letter, or completes Heritage Permit application, if required.

-See application checklists in Section 8.8, below.
+(See application checklists in Section 8.8.2.)

-- · Review heritage aspects of the project. - Forwards to Heritage Vaughan with recommendations for further review - Provides Heritage Vaughan with regular summaries of its actions on all applications.
+- Reviews heritage aspects of the project. - Issues Heritage Clearance Letter or Heritage Permit, if proposal complies with the Heritage Conservation District Plan, or forwards to Heritage Vaughan for further review. - Provides Heritage Vaughan with regular summaries of its actions on all applications: